Interpretability for Time Series Transformers using A Concept Bottleneck Framework: Hyper-Parameter Sensitivity

 \section{Hyper-Parameter Sensitivity}

 To verify the sensitivity to hyperparameter $\alpha$ in the loss function, we train the Autoformer with a feed-forward bottleneck on different values for $\alpha$, where the bottleneck contains a free component ($c=3$) and the model is trained on the electricity dataset.
-The results are given in Table \ref{tab: app sensitivity}.
-Interestingly, a high value for $\alpha$ provides the (slightly) best performance (i.e., $\alpha=0.7$), which corresponds to a high importance for the bottleneck components to be similar to the interpretable concepts.
-This verifies that training for interpretability does not necessarily hurt the performance, at least not in this set-up.
+The results are given in Figure \ref{fig:app alphas}.
+Interestingly, the error scores for all $\alpha < 1$ are close in value, which verifies that additionally training for interpretability does not hurt the performance, at least not in this set-up.
+Note that a low forecasting error cannot be expected for $\alpha=1$, because in this edge case the loss function does not contain any term that represents the forecasting performance.

+Additionally, the CKA scores of the different models with the interpretable concepts (and other time features) are given in Figures \ref{fig:app alpha 0}, \ref{fig:app alpha 1}, and \ref{fig:app alpha 2}.
+Naturally, the CKA scores are the lowest in the setting $\alpha=0$, and the scores from the bottleneck (\texttt{layer1}) increase over $\alpha$.
+Interestingly, the CKA scores from the bottleneck do not increase for higher values than $\alpha=0.5$, although the scores of some other components do increase.
+This indicates that perfect similarity (i.e. CKA score of 1) to some interpretable concepts may not be reached.